apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

       --backup-cron-expression string          the cron expression for schedule, the timezone is in UTC. see https://en.wikipedia.org/wiki/Cron.
       --backup-enabled                         Specify whether enabled automated backup
       --backup-method string                   the backup method, view it by "kbcli cd describe <cluster-definition>", if not specified, the default backup method will be to take snapshots of the volume
-      --backup-repo-name string                the backup repository name
+      --backup-namespace string                the source backup namespace, default by current namespace --backup-repo-name string                the backup repository name
       --backup-retention-period string         a time string ending with the 'd'|'D'|'h'|'H' character to describe how long the Backup should be retained (default "1d")
       --backup-starting-deadline-minutes int   the deadline in minutes for starting the backup job if it misses its scheduled time for any reason